 Coronaviruses form a large family of viruses that can cause a range of illnesses.
 These include the common cold as well as more serious diseases like SARS (severe acute respiratory syndrome), MERS (Middle East respiratory syndrome) and the more recent coronavirus disease (COVID-19).

 Coronaviruses have been around for many years and as a result, humans have built up a general immunity to them.
 This means when we do get a common cold, it is usually not very severe.

 However, coronaviruses are not just present in humans.
 Many animals also have coronavirus-related illnesses and sometimes those viruses can mutate and be passed on to humans.
 When this happens, the disease can be more severe because the human body has not had to fight this illness before.
 Both the SARS and MERS diseases are examples of this happening in recent years.

 When a new strain of coronavirus is discovered, it is called a ‘novel' coronavirus.

-What are the symptoms of a coronavirus?
+What are the symptoms of COVID-19?

 - sore throat